Deputy Pilot Opening at Port Canaveral

-The Canaveral Pilots Association currently consists of eight pilots and is organized as an association of independent contractors.
+The Canaveral Pilots Association currently consists of eight pilots and one deputy pilot and is organized as an association of independent contractors.
 Vessels handled at Port Canaveral include cruise ships, tankers, bulk carriers, container ships, general cargo vessels, refrigerated cargo vessels, tug/barges, special mission government vessels and Navy vessels.
 The port is the second busiest cruise ship port in the world.
 The deepest draft handled at the port is 40′ 00″.
-Any vessels drawing over 38′ are tide restricted and are scheduled to enter port on a rising tide with three assist tugs.
-Deputy pilots will initially ride with senior pilots to observe the handling of all of the different types of vessels.
+Any vessels drawing over 38′ are tide restricted and are scheduled to enter port on a rising tide.
+During the training program, deputy pilots will initially ride with senior pilots to observe the handling of all of the different types of vessels.
 As the deputy progresses through the training program, he or she will next handle vessels under the supervision of the senior pilots, and eventually begin handling vessels on his or her own according to draft and LOA restrictions specific to the training level.
-By the time a deputy pilot reaches Level 8, which is the last six months of the training program, the deputy will be handling almost all of the vessels calling at the port with the exception of the deepest draft ships and largest cruise ships.
+By the time a deputy pilot reaches Level 8, which is the last six months of the training program, the deputy will be handling almost all of the vessels calling at the port with the exception of the deepest draft ships.

 Deputy Pilot Exam FAQ’s